-Absences: It is understood that life circumstances may cause a student to be absent.
-With proper notification, anything more than three (3) absences in a trimester will result in a 5-point reduction in the final clinical accountability grade for each additional absence.
-Extenuating circumstances, such as a death in the family, will be considered on an individual basis but may or may not prevent reduction in the final clinical grade.
-Students who must leave clinic early for sudden illness will be charged no less than one-half of an absence.
+Absences: It is understood that life circumstances may cause a student to be absent, however attendance is an essential part of gaining clinical experience.
+The first three (3) absences will result in a 10 point reduction for each occurrence on the daily professional accountability grade.
+Anything more than three (3) absences in a trimester will result in a 5-point reduction in the final clinical accountability grade for each additional absence.
+Extenuating circumstances, such as a death in the family, will be considered on an individual basis, but may or may not prevent reduction in the final clinical grade.